schoolofdevops/learn-jenkins/manuscript/120_deploy_to_tomcat.md

 Now use docker run command with port mapping and volume mount option to run Tomcat docker container.

 ```
-docker run -d -p 8888:8080 -v /path/to/tomcat-users.xml:/usr/local/tomcat/conf/tomcat-users.xml tomcat
+docker run -idt -p 8888:8080 -v /path/to/tomcat-users.xml:/usr/local/tomcat/conf/tomcat-users.xml tomcat
 ```

-2. Replace **/path/to/** with the corresponding path of tomcat-users.xml file that you have created.
+2. Replace **/path/to/** with the corresponding absolute path of tomcat-users.xml file that you have created.
 3. Install **Deploy to Container** Plugin in jenkins
 4. Create a project called **deploy** which is a copy of **test** job
 5. But the maven goal should be **"package"**.